Social media as a news source

-Social media as a news source is the use of online social media platforms rather than moreover traditional media platforms to obtain news.
-Just as television turned a nation of people who listened to media content into watchers of media content in the 1950s to the 1980s, the emergence of social media has created a nation of media content creators.
+Social media as a news source is defined as the use of online social media platforms such as Instagram, TikTok, and Facebook rather than the use of traditional media platforms like the newspaper or live TV to obtain news.
+Television had just begun to turn a nation of people who once listened to media content into watchers of media content between the 1950s and the 1980s when the popularity of social media had also began creating a nation of media content creators.
 Almost half of Americans use social media as a news source, according to the Pew Research Center.
+As social media's role in news consumption grows, questions have emerged about its impact on knowledge, the formation of echo chambers, and the effectiveness of fact-checking efforts in combating misinformation.

-As a participatory platform that allows for user-generated content and sharing content within one's own virtual network, using social media as a news source allows users to engage with news in a variety of ways, including:
+Social media platforms allow user-generated content and sharing content within one's own virtual network.
+Using social media as a news source allows users to engage with news in a variety of ways including: